-More than half of directors polled see room for improvement when it comes to the board's overall ability to challenge management and help steer the company through uncertainty.
-Only 33 percent of those surveyed in Nigeria said they are satisfied that their board has the right combination of skills, backgrounds, experiences, and perspectives to probe management's strategic assumptions and help the company navigate an increasingly volatile and fast-paced global environment.
-The majority said they are not satisfied (38 percent) or only somewhat satisfied (29 percent).
+One-half of directors polled see room for improvement when it comes to the board's overall ability to challenge management and help steer the company through uncertainty.
+Just 36 percent of those surveyed said they are satisfied that their board has the right combination of skills, backgrounds, experiences, and perspectives to probe management's strategic assumptions and help the company navigate an increasingly volatile and fast-paced global environment, while the majority said they are only somewhat satisfied (49 percent) or not satisfied (14 percent).

-One board member emphasized the importance of diversity of industry and entity in the boardroom, e.g, recruiting directors with backgrounds in academia, government, civil society, as well as entrepreneurs and those from family businesses."It goes back to talent," she noted."A talented person will raise alternatives and scenarios.
+One board member emphasized the importance of diversity of industry and entity in the boardroom, e.g., recruiting directors with backgrounds in academia, government, civil society, as well as entrepreneurs and those from family businesses.
+"It goes back to talent," she noted.
+"A talented person will raise alternatives and scenarios.
 They'll do it in a collegial way that gets the board thinking about different possibilities.
-Real diversity of thought requires diversity of experience.. so diversity is a much larger issue than just gender or age.
+Real diversity of thought requires diversity of experience ... so diversity is a much larger issue than just gender or age.
 There's a broader strategic context and importance to diversity that boards need to consider."